deepkit-rest/rest/src/rest/README.md

 };
 ```

-Note that the caching system is shared by all derived classes of Action Context, which means invoking a `getXxx()` in both Action Context and CRUD Action Context will not cause any redundant calculations.
+> Caching system is shared by all derived classes of Action Context, which means invoking a `getXxx()` in both Action Context and CRUD Action Context will not cause any redundant calculations.